-* To sell Infiniti electric vehicle in 2014, launch 4th EV
+* To sell Infiniti electric vehicle in 2014, launch 4th EV in 2016

 * Targets bringing 15 new hybrids to market by 2017